nickooan/ntee-valet/README.md

 ## Notes & constraints

+- **Memory model — values on disk, keys in RAM**: every record value (cached content, response bodies, blobs) lives in the append-only log on disk and is read from disk per get (the OS page cache makes hot reads cheap).
+What stays in process memory is the sorted key index and the secondary-index entries — so RAM cost scales with the **number of keys**, not the bytes cached: hundreds of MB of cached bodies cost only their keys' worth of RAM.
+The corollary: high key **cardinality** is what costs memory (see the cache-flooding note in Security), and boot does an O(n) key scan (~100 ms at 100k keys).
 - **Single-writer**: one process per store directory (enforced by `flock`;
   a second open fails fast).
 For multi-process or multi-host sharing, run `nteedb-server` and use `ntee-db-client` instead of this package.